EENI Global Business School

 3. Wadia Family

-4. Tata Group, the Zoroastrian Business Connection in India (Bharat)
+4. Tata Group, Zoroastrian Business Connection in India (Bharat)

-The objectives of the subject “Zoroastrianism, Ethics and Business” are the following:
+The educational aims of the Subject “Zoroastrianism, Ethics and Business” are the following:

 1. To understand the fundamentals of Zoroastrianism

-2. To know the ethical principles of the Parsees
+2. To learn about ethical principles of Parsees

 3. To learn about the influence of Zoroastrianism on business

-4. To analyze the cases of “Zoroastrian” companies and Businesspeople
+4. To analyze cases of “Zoroastrian” enterprises and Businesspeople

-5. To understand the influence of Zoroastrianism on the Hindu Civilization
+5. To understand the influence of Zoroastrianism on Hindu Civilization

 Online Student Master in International Business

-The Subject “Zoroastrianism, Ethics and Business” belongs to the following Online Programs taught by EENI Global Business School:
+The Subject “Zoroastrianism, Ethics and Business” is included within the curriculum of the following academic programs at EENI Global Business School:

 Masters: International Business, Religions and International Business.